Allan Pettersson: Early life

 With his parents and siblings, Pettersson lived in a damp, one-room basement apartment with bars on the window.
-When he was 10, Pettersson bought a cheap violin with money he earned from selling Christmas cards and taught himself to play it.
+When he was 10, he bought a cheap violin with money he earned from selling Christmas cards and taught himself to play it.
 Even the beatings he received from his father and the threat of reform school could not diminish his interest in music.
 Through strict self-discipline and with the help of music, Pettersson freed himself from his social misery and difficult family circumstances.
 Aged 14, he finished elementary school and took up full-time practice on the violin.
 He later made two unsuccessful attempts to enter the Royal Swedish Academy of Music's conservatory.

-In 1930, he began studying violin and later the viola, as well as counterpoint and harmony, at the Royal Swedish Academy of Music's conservatory (Royal College of Music, Stockholm).
+In 1930, Pettersson began studying violin and later the viola, as well as counterpoint and harmony, at the Royal Swedish Academy of Music's conservatory (Royal College of Music, Stockholm).
 At the beginning of World War II, he was in Paris, studying the viola with the French violist Maurice Vieux.
 Pettersson won the Jenny Lind scholarship prize in 1938, using it to study abroad.